jhb123/flask-htmx/README.md

 # Intro
-The motivation for this project was to create a data visualisation website without relying on large Javascript frameworks such as `React` or `Angular`; instead, the behvaiour of a single page application was implemented where needed with `htmx`.
-A server running Python renders various bits of `HTML`, and these are inserted into the webpage when the user takes actions, like clicking a button.
+The motivation for this project was to create a data visualisation website without relying on large Javascript frameworks such as `React` or `Angular`; instead, the behaviour of a single page application was implemented where needed with `htmx`.
+A server running Python renders various bits of `HTML`, and these are inserted into the webpage when the user takes actions like clicking a button.
+Building a website in this way simplifies the development process as there is no build step and very few dependencies to manage.

 There are 20 datasets containing dummy data.
 Each dataset has 1000 "experiments", and the user is able to select which one of the experiments they wish to view, or they can look at a heatmap that is an aggregation of the dataset.